-The role of the NN Group Continuity Foundation (Stichting Continuïteit NN Group) is to ensure NN Group’s continuity.
-Should the continuity of NN Group be affected, this Continuity Foundation can - provided that certain conditions are met - exercise a call option right, especially granted for this purpose, for as many cumulative preference shares equivalent to 50% of the nominal share capital minus one share.
+The role of NN Group Continuity Foundation (Stichting Continuïteit NN Group) is to ensure NN Group’s continuity.
+Should the continuity of NN Group be affected, NN Group Continuity Foundation can - provided that certain conditions are met - exercise a call option right, especially granted for this purpose, for as many cumulative preference shares equivalent to 50% of the nominal share capital minus one share (after dilution).
 This is the only protective measure maintained by NN Group.

-The NN Group Continuity Foundation has an independent board.
-The composition of the board of the NN Group Continuity Foundation is as follows:
+NN Group Continuity Foundation has an independent board.
+The composition of the board of NN Group Continuity Foundation is as follows:

 Mr. M.C. van Gelder (Chairman)